-Wisconsin state requirements are one child care staff member per four newborn or infant children under 15 months old in a daycare.
-The WI DHFS feels that one staff member should be able to coordinate feeding schedules, naps, diaper changes and other basic newborn needs throughout a day without much help from additional staff members.
+Wisconsin state requirements are one childcare staff member per four newborn or infant children under 15 months old in daycare.
+The WI DHFS feels that one staff member should be able to coordinate feeding schedules, naps, diaper changes, and other basic newborn needs throughout the day without much help from additional staff members.

-Children ages 4+ in preschool only need one child caregiver per every 17 children/students.
+Children ages 4+ in preschool only need one child caregiver per every 18 children/students.
 This is because there is the expectation that a 4-year-old child will be better behaved than a toddler or an infant.
-The expectation is the child will listen to directions, be respectful to the teacher and other students and be able to use the bathroom by themselves.
+The expectation is that 4 year olds and older children will listen to directions, be respectful to the teacher and other students, and be able to use the bathroom by themselves.

-Therefore, it is the recommendation of Cornerstone Academy in Kenosha, WI that the daycare you choose for your child offer the child-to-caregiver ratios we have provided above that have been approved by the WI DHFS.
+Therefore, it is the recommendation of Cornerstone Academy in Kenosha, WI that the daycare you choose offers similar child-to-caregiver ratios we have provided above that have been approved by the WI DHFS.

-If the daycare you tour doesn’t staff enough caregivers to meet these recommendations, you should continue to interview and research other facilities near your home or job that would be better prepared to care for your child and provide them the necessary attention to foster growth and ensure safety and comfort.
+If the daycare you tour doesn’t staff enough caregivers to meet these recommendations, you should continue to interview and research other facilities near your home or job that would be better prepared to care for your child.
+It is important to always make sure childcare facilities provide the necessary amount of staff to foster growth and ensure safety and comfort for your children.

-To learn about the child-to-caregiver ration at Cornerstone Academy and our current enrollment opportunities, contact us online or call (262) 552-5368.
+To learn about the child-to-caregiver ratio at Cornerstone Academy and our current enrollment opportunities, contact us online or call (262) 552-5368.